 My baby girl had my devotion and was firmly planted in my heart, way before I ever laid eyes on her sweet little face.
 I knew that this child was a treasure and a trust from God.

 I took my role in her life very seriously.
-I understood the power a Mother possessed to pass down blessings or pain.
+I understood the power a Mother possesses to pass down blessings or pain.

-I was sold out committed to being this child's Mother.
-I prayed, for wisdom, to be what she needed.
+I was sold-out and 100% committed to being this child's Mother.
+I prayed for wisdom to be what she needed.

 I still remember being in the hospital with her.
 Just Rebecca and me.
 As I lovingly embraced her in my arms, I got lost in her beauty.
 She was perfect in every way.
 I spent hours staring into her delicate, tiny face.
-I studied her - carefully memorizing every unique curve and dimple.
+I studied her and carefully memorized every unique curve and dimple.

 The video below is a touching song by Sandi Patti called "You are a Masterpiece."
 This song encapsulates my own heart of amazement and wonder as a Mother.